Celebrating books which inspire and reflect modern Britain and that enable children to identify with the book’s characters and stories

 Each year we invite publishers to submit books that meet the criteria.
 Teachers decide on the shortlisted books that the children in the Award Schools will read.

-The children will read the books in class (and can take them home) in the summer term and will vote for their favourite.
-The winner will be announced on 28 May 2021.
+The children read the books in class (and can take them home) in the summer Spring term and then vote for their favourite.
+The winner is announced in May each year just before the Festival.

 The winning books to date are: